Universal higher-order bulk-boundary correspondence of triple nodal points: Monopole charges induced by triple points

 \section{Monopole charges induced by triple points}

 In this section we argue that pairs of type-$\mathsf{A}$ TPs in spinless systems can be imbued with monopole charges.
 This conclusion is achieved by adopting the geometric interpretation of monopole charges as linking numbers~\cite{Ahn:2018,Tiwari:2020}.
 After presenting the general argument, we apply it to two specific configurations of type-$\mathsf{A}$ TPs: a four-band configuration resulting in a nontrivial second Stiefel-Whitney (2SW) monopole charge in \cref{Sec:Monopole:SW}, and a three-band configuration resulting in a nontrivial Euler (but trivial 2SW) monopole charge in \cref{Sec:Monopole:Euler}.
 In both cases we elaborate on the implications of the monopole charge on the stability of the NL segments and on the bulk topology.
-(NL segments demarcated by type-$\mathsf{B}$ TPs are not easily analyzed through the goemetric method considered in the present section.
+(NL segments demarcated by type-$\mathsf{B}$ TPs are not easily analyzed through the geometric method considered in the present section.
 We address them using the more general framework of symmetry indicators in \cref{Sec:HOBBC}.)

 The 2SW class $\SW{2}$ is a stable $\mathbb{Z}_2$-valued invariant defined on a closed 2D manifold with a spectral gap whenever there is an anti-unitary momentum-preserving symmetry squaring to $+\id$, such as $\mcP\mcT$ or $C_2\mcT$~\cite{Ahn:2019}.
+Note that we require only \emph{one} gap, here the \emph{principal} gap, to be open on the 3D manifold.
+The 2SW class remains well-defined in the presence of nodes in other band gaps.
 On a spherical surface enclosing nodal-ring degeneracies in 3D, the 2SW class defines a monopole charge that enhances the stability of the node~\cite{Fang:2015,Bzdusek:2017,Ahn:2018}.
 For 2D insulating systems, on the other hand, the 2SW class on the BZ torus defines a bulk topological invariant of the full system~\cite{Ahn:2018,Wang:2019,Ahn:2019,Lee:2020} similar to the Chern number.

-The $\mathbb{Z}$-valued fragile extension of the 2SW class, which can be defined for a two-band subspace separated from the rest of the spectrum by energy gaps, is the Euler class $\Eu$~\cite{Bzdusek:2017,Bouhon:2020b}.
-Note that only its absolute value is gauge-invariant~\cite{Bouhon:2020}; we will therefore restrict $\Eu$ to non-negative values.
+The $\mathbb{Z}$-valued fragile extension of the 2SW class, which can be defined for a two-band subspace separated from the rest of the spectrum by energy gaps, is the Euler class $\Eu$~\cite{Bzdusek:2017,Bouhon:2020b,Unal:2020}.
+Note that only its absolute value is gauge-invariant~\cite{Bouhon:2020} (see also \cref{App:Euler-monopole:charge}); we will therefore restrict $\Eu$ to non-negative values.
 Under the addition of trivial bands to the two-band subspace, only the parity of the Euler class is stable and reduces to the 2SW monopole charge discussed above, $\SW{2}=\Eu\mod 2$.